Ovarian Cancer: Surgery

 Before surgery, tell your healthcare team if you’re taking any medicines.
 This includes

-You’ll also meet the anesthesiologist.
-You can ask questions about the anesthesia
+You’ll also meet the anesthesiologist or nurse anesthetist.
+You can ask questions

 After your surgery

 You may have to stay in the hospital for a few days.
-This depends on the type of surgery
+It depends on the type of surgery

 you had.
-For the first few days after surgery, you’re likely to have pain from the
+For the first few days after surgery, the incision may cause pain.
+Your pain

-incision.
-Your pain can be controlled with medicine.
-Talk with your healthcare provider
+can be controlled with medicine.
+Talk with your healthcare provider or nurse about

-or nurse about your options for pain relief.
-Some people don’t want to take pain medicine,
+your options for pain relief.
+Some people don’t like to take pain medicine, but doing

 You’ll likely have a urinary catheter for a few days.
-This a tube put through your
+This is a soft, thin tube put

-urethra and into your bladder so that your urine goes into a bag outside your body.
+through your urethra and into your bladder.
+It drains your urine into a bag outside

 You may have trouble moving your bowels.
 Talk with your healthcare provider, nurse,